Lerer/veracode-pipeline-PR-comment/README.md

     run: java -jar pipeline-scan.jar --veracode_api_id "${{secrets.VERACODE_API_ID}}" --veracode_api_key "${{secrets.VERACODE_API_KEY}}" --file "<Archive to Scan>" --fail_on_severity="Very High, High"
 ```

-The above is the documented was for Pipeline scan (with allowing to continue on failure).
+The above is similar to the documented example for Pipeline scan (with allowing to continue on failure).

 In get the scan output, we will output it to a file.
 We can easily do it with a [Pipeline scan](https://help.veracode.com/r/c_about_pipeline_scan) build-in parameter __`-so`__ or __`--summary_output`__.
 (Check the documentation if you want to specify the output file name)